 - Squatting (though not an option for everyone with SPD as it may exacerbate the condition) - Keep your shins vertical and a curve in your spine.
-Tucking your pelvis will make it work.
+This is a stretch, not the exercise.
+Tucking your pelvis will stop it from working.
 Doing deep squats may make it worse.
 Listen to your body.

 Eat Well Balanced

 Because of the energy these new movements and alignments will create, you need to be sure to stay hydrated.
 If you're not hydrated, the myofascia gets hard and brittle and it will continue to bring these muscles and ligaments back to their previous positions.
 Likewise, if you're not receiving well balanced nutrients of all the whole foods colors of the rainbow, then you're missing valuable nourishment your bones and muscles need to properly function